-there are many orders that a court may issue in relation to family law
+There are many orders that a court may issue about family law

-It all actually depends on the application or what type of order is being asked by the applicant.
-Say, for example parties have entered into a pre-nuptial agreement providing for division of property and maintenance in case of divorce or separation.
+It all depends on the application or what type of order is being asked by the applicant.
+Say, for example, parties have entered into a prenuptial agreement providing for the division of property and maintenance in case of divorce or separation.
 These same parties can go to court and have their agreement finalized and approved by the court through the issuance of a consent order.

 Orders in a property settlement case require detailed disclosure of financial sources and liabilities.
-The court will only issue an order pertaining to property settlement once it has already gathered all the necessary information.
+The court will only issue an order about property settlement once it has already gathered all the necessary information.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.